-The fee to write the examination is $125 + HST.
+The fee to take the examination is $126 + HST (payable to OCP).

-The exam is offered in select testing centres across Canada, and online by remote proctor.
+The exam is offered in select Prometric testing centres across Canada, and online by remote proctor (see Exam Format below).

 Testing centres are located in:

 Ontario – Hamilton, London, Mississauga, Ottawa, North York, Toronto (downtown)

 Quebec – Quebec City, Montreal (Pointe-Claire)

 Western Provinces – Calgary, AB; Edmonton, AB; Regina, SK; Saskatoon, SK; Vancouver, BC; Winnipeg, MB

 Eastern Provinces – Dartmouth, NS; St. John’s, NL

 The Jurisprudence Exam is a computer-based test administered by Prometric, and offered onsite in testing centres or online by remote proctoring.
 The content of and testing platforms for the two exam formats are consistent.